moshix/HUJInje/README.md

 by use of misuse of this software.
 </pre>
 <br>
 HUJI NJE was authored by Yehavi Bourvine, CTO at The Hebrew University of Jerusalem.
-I obtained this code form MR. Bourvine in April 2020 with his permission.
 <br><br>
 <b>INSTALL</b><br>
 <br><br>